-Companies that meet leadership criteria through the Supplier Engagement Rating will be highlighted as leaders in the annual CDP Supply Chain report.
+Companies that meet leadership criteria through the Supplier Engagement Rating will be highlighted as leaders on the annual CDP Supply Chain report webpage.
 Leaders will be provided with materials to help highlight their achievement, including a CDP badge of recognition.